COSC1127-AI/pacman-contest-cluster/README.md

                         --no-random-layouts 5 \
                         --workers-file-path my_workers-nectar.json
 ````
-Collecting submitted files in teams, and using the zip filename as teamname:
+Collecting submitted files in teams, and using the zip filename as teamname, and uploading the replays file into a sharing file service instead of your local directory:
 ````
 python pacman-ssh-contest.py --compress-log --organizer RMIT \
                         --teams-root test-teams/ \